 Advocating, in an April 16 letter to Minnesota recipients of CDBG allocations, that Community Development Block Grant (CDBG) Funds Should Support Housing Assistance Programs, here.

 Letter, dated May 14, 2020, to Governor Walz requesting that his office take action to protect energy and water customers during COVID-19, here.

-Tenants who experience threats of eviction or removal from their home can file a complaint with MN AG office here.
+Tenants who experience threats of eviction or removal from their home in violation of the Governor’s Executive Order on Evictions can file a complaint with the Minnesota Attorney General’s office here.

 The CARES Act.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress and signed into law by the President on March 27th, 2020.
 The CARES Act provides more than $12 billion in funding for HUD programs.
 NLIHC’s chart of House, Senate and final bill is found here; explanation of the bill’s housing provisions, prepared by NLIHC, is found here.